On this site:

 Tek568-front.jpg

 The Tektronix type 568 was an advanced high performance mainframe scope.
-It dates from the late 1960's and it is fully transistorised.
+It dates from the late 1960 and it is fully transistorised.
+It does need a fan, though

 This scope has been built around 1968.
-This is a sampling scope with a bandwidth of 1 GHz which is really impressive.
-It is quite heavy for a fully transistorised scope.
-It has a sampling dual input and sampling timebase.
+This is a sampling scope with a bandwidth of 1 GHz.
+This is truly impressive.
+So is its weight , ..kg which is quite heavy for a fully transistorised scope.
+It has a sampling timebase with several trigger modes.

-The 568 is and advanced mainframe scope.
+The 568 is one of the most advanced models of Tektronix in its days.
 It has plugins for horizontal and vertical deflection.
-The mainframe does not contain an amplifier itself, the plugins are connected to the CRT directly.
-As a result its performance is only determined by the plugins used.
-My Tek 568 had a 3S1 dual trace sampling unit and a 3T77A sampling time base.
-The 3S1 is optimised for high frequency signals and has 50 Ω inputs.
-Quite something different from most scopes.
-Tektronix had 10:1 and 100:1 probes for it, having 500 and 5000 Ω input impedance, respecively, but they were not included with this one.
-So I'll have to find the somewhat unfamiliar input plugs and tinker some probes myself
+It does not have fixed amplifier so its performance is always determined by the plugins used.
+My Tek 568 had a dual channel sampling Y-amplifier and a sampling time base.
+These are oplimised for high frequency signals and have 50 Ω inputs.
+Quite something different from regular scopes.
+You don't plug these into a circuit and expect it not to be influenced.
+Tektronix had be 10:1 and 100:1 probes for it, having 500 and 5000 Ω input impedance, respecively, but they were not included with this one.
+So I'll have to find the somewhat unfamiliar input plugs and tinker some probes myself (I would like to have the .. and .. plugins as well,

-This 568 was offered on the Dutch Forum on Old Radios in early 2016 by a retired electronic engineer and radio ham.
-It has been used at Philips Data systems to make high-speed performance measurements of digital IC's and computer circuits.
-He told me that at the factory a component tester used to be connected to it, but he didn't have that one.
-The scope came straight from his attick, he hadn't used it for over 20 years.
-He was selling it and hoped it would find someone who was interested in this kind of special equipment.
+This 568 was offered on the Diutch Forum on Old Radios in early 2016 by a retired electronic engineer and radio ham.
+It has been used at Philips Data systems to measure the timing characteristics of digital IC's and computer circuits.
+He told me that at the factory there used to be a component tester connected to it, but he dedn have that one.
+The scope had been sitting in his attick and he hadn't used it for 20 years.
+He was selling it and hoped it would find someone who was interested in this kind of special equiniment.

 I haven't tried it yet.
 To be continued.